djdefi/ghe-admin-containers/ghe-graphing/README.md

 Enable [collectd forwarding in the GitHub Enterprise management console](https://help.github.com/enterprise/admin/articles/configuring-collectd/#enable-collectd-forwarding-on-github-enterprise), and set `[dockerhost]:25826` as the value.

+## External Ports:
+- 25826 udp for collectd
+- 3000 tcp for Grafana web interface

 # Individual Containers

+If you prefer to run the containers manually:

 ## graphite

 ```